likedadah/Shenanibot-public/README.md

 `!noreward [reward behavior]` : Removes the assignment of a reward behavior from whatever custom reward currently has that behavior
 `!reset stats` : reset the counts of levels played, won, and lost.
 If stat persistence is enabled, then the historical counts are reset along with the current-session counts
 `!players [n]` : change the maximum acceptable "required players" value for levels to be added to the queue.
 This will revert to the default the next time you restart the bot (see [Queue Management Options](#queue-management-options))
+`!nope [level code | prev]` : ban a level from future submission to the queue.
+This command only works if persistence is enabled.
+If you don't give any argument, this bans (and skips) the current "now playing" level.
+If you say `!nope prev`, it bans the most recently dequeued level (so you can count the level as played, won, or lost but then ban it from resubmission).
+If you give a level code as the argument and the level is in the queue, it wil be removed.

 **Advancing the Queue**
 When you are done with the current "now playing" level, there are several commands you can use to advance the queue (depending on how you want the new "now playing" level chosen and/or how you want level counts updated).